coatless-quarto/quarto-webr-pyodide-demo/README.md

 ### VS Code

-If you are comfortable with VS Code, you can try out the Codespace by clicking on the following button:
+If you are comfortable with VS Code, you can try out the authoring space by clicking on the following button:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/coatless-quarto/quarto-webr-pyodide-demo?devcontainer_path=.devcontainer%2Fvs-code%2Fdevcontainer.json)